matteranalytics/matter-analytics-webpage/README.md

 There are three files related to the well-structured content of your site:

-- `src/custom/template.database.ts`: This file is a guide for showing data on your website.
+- `src/custom/template.database.ts`: This file is a guide for the data of your website.
 Don't delete or change it.
 Keep it for future reference.
 - `src/custom/database.ts`: Initially, this file is a copy of the template.
 You can change this file with your own information, and it will show on your website.
 - `src/custom/database.d.ts`: This file explains the structure and types of data used in your `database.ts` ( and `template.database.ts`) file.
 It makes sure the data in `database.ts` is correct and adheres to the expected format, which helps prevent errors.